awslabs/remote-monitoring-of-iot-devices/README.md

 export SOLUTION_NAME=my-solution-name
 export VERSION=my-version # version number for the customized code
 ```
--   When creating and using buckets it is recommeded to:
+-   When creating and using buckets it is recommended to:

     -   Use randomized names or uuid as part of your bucket naming strategy.
     -   Ensure buckets are not public.